the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 Having connection issues?
 First things first: try a different USB.
 If you have a phone USB cable that fits use that.
 Also try a different USB port.
 This solves 90% of problems with ADB connection issues, if your using Bluestacks, a Wifi Extender or a VPN best to refrain from them as they are all known to cause issues, always try to connect directly to the same router as your pc or phone, or just only install and manage songs in headset to avoid issues

-Make sure Sidequest is open before proceeding for either as This next bit could be tricky so make sure to only do it if no other options available work
+Make sure Sidequest is open before proceeding
 =====================
-For Windows
+This next bit will be tricky so make sure to only do it if no other options available work For Windows
 You have to open `cmd` or Command Prompt.
 ( If your on mac then click the wrench icon in the top right and click "open adb folder" - then drag this onto a terminal window )